Canon 6D versus Panasonic G9

 The Canon EOS 6D and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and November 2017.
 The 6D is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and a Four Thirds sensor.
 The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 20.2 MP.

-An illustration of the physical size and weight of the Canon 6D and the Panasonic G9 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 6D and the Panasonic G9 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (17 percent) than the Canon 6D.
 Moreover, the G9 is markedly lighter (15 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.